-5. Eligibility to access parental leave for employees on secondment outside the VPS or detached the host agency or employer will meet the parental leave obligations as set out in this clause or applicable industrial instrument.
+Eligibility to access parental leave for Employees on secondment outside the VPS or detached the host Agency or Employer will meet the parental leave obligations as set out in clause 62 of the Agreement or applicable industrial instrument.

-5.1.
-Where an Employee is:

-- 5.1.1. on authorised leave without pay, but is on secondment to another agency, or - 5.1.2. has detached from their role, or - 5.1.3. is working in an alternative role outside government
+- 5.1.
+Where an Employee is: - 5.1.1. on authorised leave without pay, but is on secondment to another agency, or - 5.1.2. is working in an alternative role outside government,

-5.2.
-Where the secondment or alternative role ceases during the parental leave period, the home agency will pay for any remaining parental leave entitlements and honour any outstanding period of unpaid leave.

-6. Interaction between parental leave and probation
+- 5.2.
+Where the secondment or alternative role ceases during the parental leave period, the home agency will pay for any remaining parental leave entitlements and honour any outstanding period of unpaid leave. - 6.
+Interaction between parental leave and probation

 - 6.1.
-Where an Employee who is eligible for parental leave after having served three months of Continuous Service commences their parental leave prior to completing the probationary period (six months) as per clause 18.3, the Employer will regard the probationary period and the employee will receive confirmation of employment at the conclusion of the probationary period. - 6.2.
-Any performance issues that arise during the probationary period (provided that concerns relate solely to unsatisfactory performance) that were unable to be finalised before the Employee commences parental leave, will be addressed in accordance with clause 18.3 regardless of an employee's intention to proceed on parental leave.
+Where an Employee commences their parental leave prior to completing the probationary period (six months) as per clause 20.3 of the Agreement, the Employer will regard the probationary period as completed and the Employee will receive confirmation of employment at the conclusion of the probationary period. - 6.2.
+Any performance issues that arise during the probationary period (provided that concerns relate solely to unsatisfactory performance) that were unable to be finalised before the Employee commences parental leave, will be addressed in accordance with clause 20.3 of the Agreement regardless of an Employee's intention to proceed on parental leave.